spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/modify-cluster-profiles/update-cluster-profile.md

     - Select **Import from cluster** to import a pack from another cluster.

-    - Select the pack layer you want to update, and edit pack settings in the YAML file.
+    - Select the pack layer you want to update, and edit pack settings in the YAML file that displays in the YAML editor.

     - Click on the **Update** button to view and apply available updates to packs.
-To learn how to update packs you may have customized, review [Update the Pack Version](#update-the-pack-version).
+To learn how to update your  customized packs, review [Update the Pack Version](#update-the-pack-version).

     - Select **Add Manifest** to add, edit, or remove a manifest.

-    - Select **Add Helm chart** to add a Helm chart.
+    - Select **Add Helm chart** to add, edit, or remove a Helm chart.

-    - Select **Add Zarf** to add applications in air-gapped environment.
+    - Select **Add Zarf** to add applications in air-gapped environments.

     - Remove non-infrastructure pack layers from the profile.
-Click the layer to display its details and click the **trash can** icon next to **Edit Pack**.
+Click the layer to display its details and click the **trash can** icon in the **Edit Pack** panel.

   :::info